 Starting an online business is more practical than ever.
 Potential customers are spending more time online than ever before, and many companies require internet-related services.
 You can run an online business part-time or full-time, and the range of options is extensive.

 As you’re learning how to start a company, one of the first steps is deciding the type of online business to run.
 Consider your skills, any industry-specific knowledge you have and your vision for your life as a business owner.

 Your answers may guide your decision.
 For example, if you worked as a nail technician for a decade, you might decide to parlay that expertise into running an online shop that sells manicure supplies.

-Online businesses depend on websites, and you’ll need one to interact with customers.
-There are several different options to pursue, with some of the most common including the following.
+Online businesses depend on websites, and you’ll need to build a website to interact with customers.
+There are several different business ideas to pursue, with some of the most common including the following.

 One benefit of building an ecommerce site is that you have complete control over what you include.
 You choose the shopping cart program and fully customize the site’s appearance, which is important in giving customers an easy way to navigate your offerings and request assistance.
 You’ll also need to negotiate prices on products and a physical space to store products before packing and shipping them yourself.

 Set up affiliate accounts with companies selling things your readers may want.
 They may be from a large online retailer with niche products from up-and-coming brands that offer affiliate programs.
 This can be an easy way to earn extra money as long as the affiliate is a good fit for your readers.
 If they don’t use your link to click and buy, you don’t get any money.

 To run this type of business, you use an auction website’s online interface to create listings for individual products.
 You can choose what items to sell on a piece-by-piece basis, which is ideal if you’re initially planning to run your business part-time.